dmitrypol/dmitrypol.github.io/_posts/2016-10-11-redis_application_join.md

 ...
 {% endhighlight %}

+`57fc62651d41c873ba6c880c` is part of User key AND is stored as `user_id` in Article hash.
 Now we can loop through `Comments` but instead of using regular relationships `c.article.body` and `c.article.user.name` (which would have caused DB queries) we are grabbing data attributes from records cached in Redis.
+If we use `Comments.includes(:article)` then we only need Redis for User records caching.

 {% highlight ruby %}
 # app/services/report.rb